$10 Unlimited Ride Series

 First, head to Union Station Brewery, just a seven-minute walk from Providence Station, and if the weather permits, enjoy a beer on the patio.
 If you’re feeling hungry, this lively pub offers a full menu of signature food items and limited edition offerings.

-Finally, if you’re feeling up to it, take a 27-minute walk to our third Providence stop, Long Live Beerworks.
-Focused on hop-forward craft beers, Long Live Beerworks is home to a constantly rotating lineup of beers, regular new releases, views of the brewery from the tasting room and the ability to grab a 32-ounce growler of your favorite beer to take home with you (just make sure it stays closed on the journey!).
+Finally, if you’re feeling up to it, take a 27-minute walk or 8-minute rideshare to our third Providence stop, Long Live Beerworks.
+Focused on hop-forward craft beers, Long Live Beerworks is home to a constantly rotating lineup of beers, regular new releases, views of the brewery from the tasting room, and the ability to grab a 32-ounce growler of your favorite beer to take home with you (just make sure it stays closed on the journey!).

-When you’ve had your fill of all Providence has to offer, head back to the Providence Station stop by 9:50 p.m. so you don’t miss the last train back to Boston, the inbound 1818 South Station train that comes by around 10 p.m.
+When you’ve had your fill of all Providence has to offer, check train schedules and head back to Providence Station to take the train home. the inbound 1818 South Station train that comes by around 10 p.m.